erleonard/aspire-semantic-kernel-creative-writer/README.md

     This project uses `gpt-4o` which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
     We recommend using *Schweden Central* for this project.

+## Sample Product Data

+To load sample product data into Azure AI Search as vector store, use the notebook inside `./data/`.

 ## Resources